-We all enjoy a good story, whether during a presentation, a job interview, a conference coffee break, or simply during a pub night.
+We all enjoy a good story, whether it's during a presentation, a job interview, a conference coffee break, or simply during a pub night.
 Why?
 It activates the same areas of our brain that would be activated during the actual event.
-Consequently, audiences feel much more engaged when they hear a narrative about your real-life research experiences or how you finally chased that superbug down-much more than if you monotonously talk them through a list of bullet points on a PowerPoint slide.
+Consequently, audiences feel so much more engaged when they hear a narrative about your real-life experiences as a researcher or how you finally chased that superbug down.
+Much more than if you monotonously talk them through a list of bullet points on a PowerPoint slide.
 But to be understood when talking about one's own research work, let alone to speak about yourself, is not easy for many researchers.
 During this seminar, you learn to enchant a wide range of audiences with science stories and to captivate a lay audience with complex research results.
 Because... speaking science can be magical!

-The power of storytelling
+The power of storytelling Storylines

-- Why do we need a story?
+- Why do we need story? - Using the ABT model

-- When to use story?
+- When to use story? - Why stories need conflict

 - What we can learn from TED talks

-- Explain science through your story
+- Explain science through story

+Types of stories 1 sentence and 1 paragraph stories

+From mystery to comedy Your key message